anushkayadav/Stray-Animal-Detection/README.md

 $ pip install tensorflow-gpu==1.12
 $ pip install pillow lxml Cython matplotlib pandas opencv-python
 ```
-(Note: The ‘pandas’ and ‘opencv-python’ packages are not needed by TensorFlow, but they are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)

 #### 2e.
 Compile Protobufs and run setup.py
 Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
 Unfortunately, the short protoc compilation command posted on TensorFlow’s Object Detection API [installation page](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) does not work everytime.
 Every  .proto file in the /object_detection/protos directory must be called out individually by the command.